mingchen62/transformers-classfication/README.md

 ### Evaluation Metrics

-The evaluation process in the [transformer-compliance.py](transformer-compliance.py) notebook outputs the confusion matrix, and the Matthews correlation coefficient.
+The evaluation process in the [transformer-compliance.py](transformer-compliance.py)  outputs the confusion matrix, and the Matthews correlation coefficient.
 The `get_eval_reports()` function takes the predictions and the ground truth labels as parameters, therefore you can add any custom metrics calculations to the function as required.
+Also the matrics will be saved under 'outputs' dir.